 Time to slice:

 But how was it?
 The whiskey adds a great earthiness, along with some outstanding nuanced flavors, to the beef and the pepper adds a bit of spice, but not hot spiciness.
 The earthiness and the subtle bite of the pepper merge very well with the garlic and the creamy savoriness of the blue cheese.
-Pair it with a lovely WhistlePig Rye and that is a meal fit for a king or a queen, or with this much food, both and the rest of the court!
+This is a meal fit for a king or a queen, or with this much food, both and the rest of the court!

 If you have any questions or comments, feel free to leave them below or shoot me an email.